nabijaczleweli/cargo-update/man/cargo-install-update.md

-If `cargo-binstall` (>=0.12) is available in the `PATH`, `-r` was not overriden, `CARGO_INSTALL_OPTS` is empty, the package is in the default registry, and has no non-default configuration, it will be used to install the package instead.
+If `cargo-binstall` (>=0.12) is available in the `PATH`, `-r` was not overriden, `CARGO_INSTALL_OPTS` is empty, the package is in the default registry, has no non-default configuration, and the cargo root is the default `$HOME/.cargo`, it will be used to install the package instead.

 Exit values and possible errors: